-Direct Access is a disability-led organization and as such we are proud to offer advice, audits, and our award-winning access consultancy so that scenarios like these are never allowed to happen.
-If you wish to boost the accessibility of your organization’s facility for people with disabilities get in touch with us today.
+Direct Access is a disability-led organisation and as such we are proud to offer advice, audits, and our award-winning access consultancy so that scenarios like these are never allowed to happen.
+If you wish to boost the accessibility of your organisation’s facility for disabled people, get in touch with us today.
 We are here to help – because accessibility for us is personal.

 Are you looking to make your site accessible to thousands of disabled people?
 Feel free to contact us and lay out your specific needs so that we can find improvements to suit your needs or budget.
 Or alternatively, have a look at our Access Consultancy options.
 We are here to help, because for us, access is personal.